-By comparing the results for all ten models (or fewer, depending on how many are used), a qualitative assessment of the relative merits of each model may be determined.
+By comparing the results for all ten models (or fewer, depending on how many are used) a qualitative assessment of the relative merits of each model may be determined.
 Bayesian methods can be used to determine weighting based on the quality of each model's forecasts.
 The weights can be determined separately for each year.
-The values in Table 6.1 show an example of weights for the Hayne MLE data.
+The table in Table 6.1 shows an example of weights for the Hayne MLE data.
 The weighted results are displayed in the "Best Estimate" column of Table 6.2.
+As a parallel to a deterministic analysis, the means from the eight models given some weight could be used to derive a reasonable range from the modeled results (i.e., from \$395,563 to \$490,041) as shown in Table 6.3.
+Alternatively, if only results by accident year which are given some weight when deriving the best estimate are considered, then the "weighted range" may be a more representative view of the uncertainty of the actuarial central estimate.